Rock Climbing in Ojai, California: A 3 Day Travel Guide

 Up Highway 33 in Los Padres National Forest lies a rock climber’s paradise.
 Just minutes from Ojai, these single pitch and multi-pitch crags are perfect for the moderate climber looking for a chill adventure in the mountains.
 An added bonus?
 Much of the rock climbing in Ojai has approaches that are under 10 minutes!

-Day 1 of Rock Climbing in Ojai: Wheeler Gorge
+Day 1 Rock Climbing in Ojai: Wheeler Gorge

 Located just 15 minutes from downtown Ojai, Wheeler Gorge is a fun roadside crag right on Matilija Creek.
 Wheeler Gorge boasts three types of rock to climb on: sandstone, schist, and conglomerate.
 The moderate routes are almost all exclusively located on the conglomerate walls.